amplication/docs/docs/how-to/live-service-templates.md

 5. **Code Generator Version**: Select a specific version or use the latest.

 :::note
-You can of course update your **Base Directories**, but our recommendation is keeping the placholder.
+You can of course update your **Base Directories**, but our recommendation is keeping the placeholder.
 :::

 ![Service Template Dashboard](./assets/live-service-templates/settings.png)